nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### Printing timeline

-If you want to see your calendar items in timeline format, you can always use the personalised calendar feature.
+If you want to see your calendar items in a timeline format, you can always use the personalised calendar feature.
 There are four kinds of personalised calendar that you can print: default calendar, weekly calendar, monthly calendar, and calendar before a specific date you choose.